Saving for College: Surveying Some Options

 Prepaid Tuition Plans

-If you expect your child will attend a public school in your state, an alternate 529 plan that allows you to prepay tomorrow’s college tuition at today’s prices may make sense.
+If you expect that your child will attend a public school in your state, an alternate 529 plan that allows you to prepay tomorrow’s college tuition at today’s prices may make sense.
 A 529 prepaid tuition plan provides certain guarantees for tuition and certain expenses at any in-state public school.
 Some prepaid plans cover tuition, fees, and room and board; others only cover tuition and fees.

 If your child decides to attend an out-of-state private school, state prepaid tuition plans can be transferred toward these costlier options; however, they usually only pay the average in-state tuition cost.